lyuzizheng/lzz-blog/content/posts/study/interesting_gopointer/index.md

 ---
 author: "LZZ"
-title: "Interesting Golang \"Passed by Value\" & \"Passed By Reference\""
+title: "Interesting Golang \"Passed by Value\" & \"Passed By Pointer Value\""
 date: "2021-09-08"
 tags: ["学习", "Golang"]
 categories: ["笔记"]
-summary: "Just some insights on usage of Golang Pass By Value and Pass by Reference~"
+summary: "Just some insights on usage of Golang Pass By Value and Pass by Reference（Pointer）~"
 ShowToc: true
 TocOpen: false
 cover: